 This simple, non–invasive, gastrointestinal test detects bacterial overgrowth in the small intestine, often referred to as BOSI or SIBO.
-Small intestine bacterial overgrowth (SIBO) is a common gastrointestinal disorder that often underlies chronic gastrointestinal symptoms of maldigestion and malabsorption, including bloating, gas, diarrhea, irregularity, and abdominal pain.
+Small intestinal bacterial overgrowth (SIBO) is a common gastrointestinal disorder that often underlies chronic gastrointestinal symptoms of maldigestion and malabsorption, including bloating, gas, diarrhea, irregularity, and abdominal pain.

-- Altered intestinal permeability (leaky gut)
+Altered intestinal permeability (leaky gut)

-- Malnutrition and weight loss
+Malnutrition and weight loss

-- Chronic Fatigue Syndrome
+Chronic Fatigue Syndrome

-Causes of small intestine bacterial overgrowth (SIBO/BOSI):
+Causes of small intestinal bacterial overgrowth (SIBO/BOSI):

 Normally, far fewer bacteria inhabit the small intestine than the ample growth found in the colon.
 Gastric acid secretion and intestinal motility keep the small intestine relatively free of bacteria.
 However, a wide range of abnormalities and malfunctions can encourage bacteria to multiply in the small intestine causing SIBO/BOSI.
 The most common causes of SIBO/BOSI relate to a decrease in the production of hydrochloric acid or pancreatic enzymes, thereby creating an unsterile environment for the small intestine.

-- Irritable Bowel Syndrome (IBS), the most commonly diagnosed gastrointestinal disorder, affecting 20% of the general population.
+Irritable Bowel Syndrome (IBS), the most commonly diagnosed gastrointestinal disorder, affecting 20% of the general population.
 The SIBO test aids in identifying the actual cause of IBS.
-Studies suggest that as many as 50-75% of patients with IBS have SIBO/BOSI, as demonstrated by hydrogen breath testing.
+Studies suggest that as many as 50-75% of patients with IBS have SIBO/BOSI, as demonstrated by hydrogen breath testing

-- Unexplained abdominal symptoms, especially gas and bloating
+Unexplained abdominal symptoms, especially gas and bloating

-- The inability to tolerate sweet or starchy foods, fiber, or friendly flora supplements
+The inability to tolerate sweet or starchy foods, fiber, or friendly flora supplements

-Clinical utility of the SIBO test:
+Clinical Utility of the SIBO Test:

-- Once bacterial overgrowth has been detected, intervention strategies involving diet, digestive support, probiotics and antimicrobials can be used to treat the condition
+Once bacterial overgrowth has been detected, intervention strategies involving diet, digestive support, probiotics and antimicrobials can be used to treat the condition

-- Successful eradication of SIBO/BOSI has been shown to reduce bloating, gas, diarrhea, and abdominal pain in patients more effectively than many other treatments for IBS
+Successful eradication of SIBO/BOSI has been shown to reduce bloating, gas, diarrhea, and abdominal pain in patients more effectively than many other treatments for IBS

-- Bacterial overgrowth may manifest silently, without overt clinical signs.
+Bacterial overgrowth may manifest silently, without overt clinical signs.
 Patients without clear symptoms of gastrointestinal distress may benefit from testing, especially those with a history of chronic constipation, hypochlorhydria (including use of acid-blocking drugs), or maldigestion